freelawproject/free.law/content/pages/pacer-facts.md

 Outside of these APIs, we have also created [an open source system for crawling PACER][js].

+### As a developer, is there a way to stay up to date with PACER?

+Yes!
+There is a list for developers to subscribe to at developers@psc.uscourts.gov.
+Simply send a subscription request to that email address, and they will sign you up.
+As of this moment, they are not advertising this list publicly.

 ### Start and End Dates for Jurisdictions

 There's a variety of information that you can find on the [list of courts on the PACER site, if you click the little information icon&nbsp;<i class="fa fa-info-circle"></i>][court-list].
 We've taken some of this information and built a simple [JSON][json] or [HTML website][html] with it, so it's all in one place.